 posted this on January 29, 2012, 17:38

 Dashed lines are useful if you want to make ‘fold’ lines in your design, or if you want to score part of your design, without the laser cutting the line all the way through.
 You can engrave or use a blue cutting line for dashed lines.
 If you want to include a dashed line in your laser-cut design, you must ensure that all elements in your design are vectors.
-Here’s how:
+Here’s how to fix this in

 In Illustrator and Inkscape, it is possible to create a dashed line, by simply applying an ‘appearance’ to it: